How to Gear Up for a Triathlon

 What type of wetsuit is best?
 Your choices include sleeves or no sleeves; shorty style or full length; 1-piece or 2-piece.
 The air and water temperatures you expect during your swim can help guide you to a suitable style of wetsuit.
 Keep in mind, too, that the number of zippers on a suit correlates closely to how much water is retained.

 While any wetsuit should work OK, triathlon-specific wetsuits are lighter, more efficient and give less resistance while swimming.
-In a USAT-sanctioned race you'll need a USAT-approved wetsuit (see this link for a complete list).
+In a USAT-sanctioned race you'll need to make sure you're using a USAT-approved wetsuit.

 Fit: A wetsuit needs to be the right length in the arms, legs and the neck-to-crotch area so these areas do not bulge.
 Bulges allow water to collect, which slows you down.
 A wetsuit should fit snugly and have enough stretch to allow good shoulder mobility.
 It should not be so tight that it's restrictive and chafes the neck.
 If you can't fit into a 1-piece properly, go with a 2-piece model.